shivam-0709/Calculator-Basic-Project/README.md

 # Calculator-Basic-Project

-# Online Python compiler (interpreter) to run Python online.
-# Write Python 3 code in this online editor and run it.

 import math

 print('*****This is a basic calculator which helps to peroform operation like Add, Sub,Multiply, Divide,Square Root, Power****')